diiq/atomatigit/README.md

 The code should be quite clear.
 If you add new files, don't forget to add them to the correct `index.coffee` so they can be required from other directories.

-Pull requests that break specs won't be merged, so be sur eto run `apm test` before you PR.
+Pull requests that break specs won't be merged, so be sure to run `apm test` before you PR.

 Pull requests that spec all their new public methods will get more attention than those that don't :)